urbit/urbit/WALLET.scratch.md

 ### Monitor addresses
 - nixt also stores next 50 addresses for each account.
 - every update-address call also checks those

-### subscribe to provider
-* btc: FIX and think out hook->provider data/sub flow
-  - on sub: add provider, connected is false
-  - negative ack: delete provider
-  - positive ack: check whether it's our current provider, then set connected to true.
-Retry items in pend/fail
-* btc: if no provider set, keep items in pend/fail

 ### make a payment
 * make payment